FleetingEcho/Music-webApp/README.md

 - Recommended playlist  and carousels display.

-- Search page (Singer, MV, and Album)
+- Comprehensive information retrieval (Singer,Song, MV, and Album)

 - MV List (Options: Popular, Latest and Netease exclusive MV)

-- Get popular singer information.
+- The latest music list recommendation.(such as Billboard,itunes, and ACG)

-- Lazy loading and automatic page turning
+- Lazy loading and AutoPager.

-- Watch the MV, browse the latest and hot comments.
+- Latest MV & hot comments.

-- Play the song, adjust the progress, view the lyrics and adjust the waitlist.
+- Song player supports  to adjust the progress, view the lyrics and modify the waitlist.